 Now, holding a body stiffly in a chair in a certain position is only uncomfortable if the body is not at ease.
-So if you've - suddenly catch yourself winding yourself around the chair legs and up through the book or compating like that each yourself "What's going on bore?
+So if you've - suddenly catch yourself winding yourself around the chair legs and up through the back or something like that, ask yourself, "What's going on here?
 What am I doing?"
 And you could normally find out that the preclear has done something that annoyed you in the last minute or so.